Black-fronted bushshrike

 The black-fronted bushshrike (Chlorophoneus nigrifrons) is a passerine bird of the bushshrike family, Malaconotidae.
 It inhabits forests mainly in East Africa.
 It forms a superspecies with the many-colored bushshrike (C. multicolor) and the two are sometimes considered to be a single species.

 Description

-It is 18-19 centimetres long.
+The bird is 18–19 centimetres long.
 It is variable in appearance and has several different colour morphs.
 All birds have green upperparts, grey crown and upper back, yellow tip to the tail and dark bill and legs.
 The orange morph has a black mask and forehead and orange underparts, shading to yellow under the tail.
 The red morph is similar but redder on the throat and breast with yellow on the belly and undertail-coverts.
 The buff form has buff underparts and a pale throat.
 The black morph has an entirely black face, forehead, throat and breast and green belly and undertail-coverts.
 Females are duller than the males with less black on the forehead.
 Juvenile birds have buffish underparts with dark barring and yellow edges to the wing-feathers.
 The song includes repeated bell-like phrases.
 Pairs often duet together.